In 2021, I mainly using Dell devices running Windows. I have a TracFone with exactly one non-default app installed: DuckDuckGo’s mobile browser.

 I am not a software developer, but I’ve installed the following development environments because I need them for apps that I use.

 I install Ruby because it is needed by Asciidoctor and Kramdoc.
-To learn how I install and update Ruby on Windows, see Example 5 in Infinite Ink’s Scoop: A Windows Package Manager (Featuring Hugo, Figlet, & Ruby Examples).
+To learn how I install and update Ruby on Windows, see Example 5 in Infinite Ink’s Scoop: A Windows Package Manager (Featuring Hugo, Figlet, and Ruby+Asciidoctor Examples).

 Everything that is in the Startup folder is launched when Windows starts up.
 I like to keep an eye on what’s in this folder so I put a shortcut to this folder…

 in the Startup folder (since it is a shortcut, you don’t need to worry about an infinite loop).

 To create a shortcut to this folder, right-click on it in Windows File Explorer and

 |I also keep an eye on the list of installed programs (sorted by date), what’s going on with Task Scheduler, and more.|